jgallag88/appliance-build/README.md

 Now, with the "bootstrap" VM properly configured, we can run the build:

-    $ ./scripts/docker-run.sh make
+    $ ./scripts/docker-run.sh gradle ...

-This will create a new container based on the image we previously created, and then execute "make" inside of that container.
+This will create a new container based on the image we previously created, and then execute "gradle" inside of that container.

 The "./scripts/docker-run" script can also be run without any arguments, which will provide an interactive shell running in the container environment, with the appliance-build git repository mounted inside of the container; this can be useful for debugging and/or experimenting.

-By default, all "internal" variants will be built when "make" is specified without any options.
 Each variant will have ansible roles applied according to playbooks in per variant directories under live-build/variants.
-A specific variant can be built by passing in the variant's name:
+An appliance can be built by invoking the gradle task for the variant and platform desired:

-    $ PLATFORMS=kvm ./scripts/docker-run.sh make internal-minimal
+    $ ./scripts/docker-run.sh gradle buildInternalMinimalKvm

-Note that by modifying the 'PLATFORMS' environment variable, it is possible to build an appliance with a kernel optimized for a different platform.
+When this completes, the newly built VM artifacts will be contained in the "live-build/build/artifacts/" directory:

+    $ ls -lh live-build/build/artifacts/
+    total 1.9G
+    -rw-r--r-- 1 root root 275M Jan 11 22:31 internal-minimal-kvm.debs.tar.gz
+    -rw-r--r-- 1 root root   45 Jan 11 22:31 internal-minimal-kvm.migration.tar.gz
+    -rw-r--r-- 1 root root 636M Jan 11 22:33 internal-minimal-kvm.qcow2

+The appliance produced will contain a kernel optimized for the specified platform (which can be one of 'aws', 'azure', 'esx', 'gcp', or 'kvm').
 The appliance will also contain kernel modules built for that optimized kernel, and perhaps some other modules relevant to that platform only.

-When this completes, the newly built VM artifacts will be contained in the "artifacts/" directory:

-    $ ls -lh artifacts/
-    total 3.0G
-    -rw-r--r-- 1 root root   45 Dec  5 22:39 internal-minimal-generic.migration.tar.gz
-    -rw-r--r-- 1 root root 874M Dec  5 22:38 internal-minimal-generic.ova
-    -rw-r--r-- 1 root root 908M Dec  5 22:39 internal-minimal-generic.qcow2
-    -rw-r--r-- 1 root root 874M Dec  5 22:38 internal-minimal-generic.vmdk
-    -rw-r--r-- 1 root root 374M Dec  5 22:38 internal-minimal.upgrade.tar.gz

 ### Step 5: Use QEMU for Boot Verfication